bigdatagenomics/adam/README.md

-    countContigKmers : Counts the k-mers/q-mers from a read dataset. transformAlignments : Convert SAM/BAM to ADAM format and optionally perform read pre-processing transformations transformFeatures : Convert a file with sequence features into corresponding ADAM format and vice versa mergeShards : Merges the shards of a file reads2coverage : Calculate the coverage from a given ADAM file
+    countContigKmers : Counts the k-mers/q-mers from a read dataset. transformAlignments : Convert SAM/BAM to ADAM format and optionally perform read pre-processing transformations transformFeatures : Convert a file with sequence features into corresponding ADAM format and vice versa transformGenotypes : Convert a file with genotypes into corresponding ADAM format and vice versa transformVariants : Convert a file with variants into corresponding ADAM format and vice versa mergeShards : Merges the shards of a file reads2coverage : Calculate the coverage from a given ADAM file

 CONVERSION OPERATIONS
-            vcf2adam : Convert a VCF file to the corresponding ADAM format adam2vcf : Convert an ADAM variant to the VCF ADAM format fasta2adam : Converts a text FASTA sequence file into an ADAMNucleotideContig Parquet file which represents assembled sequences. adam2fasta : Convert ADAM nucleotide contig fragments to FASTA files adam2fastq : Convert BAM to FASTQ files
+          fasta2adam : Converts a text FASTA sequence file into an ADAMNucleotideContig Parquet file which represents assembled sequences. adam2fasta : Convert ADAM nucleotide contig fragments to FASTA files adam2fastq : Convert BAM to FASTQ files